bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + RMS begins to add a Rebutted Objections section:
       - beginnings of the business models debate.

+# Justify Your Existence

++ Most social justice causes have to make their case to business.

++ Consider environmentalism:
+      + &ldquo;if I recycle, and my competitor doesn't, I'm at a disadvantage.&rdquo;
+      + So, how do we get to recycling cans everywhere?

++ Open question: is it kowtowing or good strategy?

 # Conservancy Member Projects